Author Archives: Jerica Parker

 Now, I know what you’re thinking… another gas can??
 Yes!

 SureCan is a new and renovated gas can that is becoming popular in various local businesses, including here at Smith and Edwards.
 The SureCan is made in the USA and the company is local here in Ogden, Utah.
 The Standard Examiner just recently featured Brad Ouderkirk, owner of the SureCan, in an article as well.
-Click here to see the article.
+Read the article here.

 Watch the SureCan in Action